 in two research components, for powders in 2007 and liquids in 2008.
 The results

 of those tests were published in Choice (www.choice.com.au)

 and on this site (since removed).

-with data that reflect the products available today.
-Since 1986, the
+with data that reflected the products available in 2009 Since 1986, the

 number of standard laundry powders has dwindled and all except six of the 71

-products selected for the current round were concentrates.
+products selected for the 2009 round were concentrates.
 Those six powders did

 not indicate whether they were concentrates or not.
 Several products used terms

 such as "highly concentrated" and "ultra-concentrate" to convey some greater

 A printable brochure is available for downloading here (laundry